inconsistent-dg/AC-Modding/ACNH/NHSE.md

 ## Opening NHSE

-Extract the `NHSE.zip` you've just downloaded, and open `NHSE.exe`. **You MUST extract the zip to use NHSE**.
+Extract the `NHSE.zip` you've just downloaded and open `NHSE.exe`. **You MUST extract the zip to use NHSE**.
 If you don't, you will get an error that looks a little something like this.
 If you get this, you know what you did wrong.
 [You can use 7-zip to extract.](https://www.7-zip.org/)

 <p align="center">
 <img src="../assets/images/NH/NHShitE.png">